 Let's name our number a = 0.135135135... and multiply it by a power of 10, then subtract the original a and the new number so that the repeating decimal parts cancel each other in the subtraction.

-Sometimes you have a decimal that has first couple of digits that are not part of a pattern, and then it takes on a pattern.
+Sometimes the first couple decimal digits are not part of the repeating pattern.
 For example, b = 5.65787878787... is such a number.
-The same trick works though, we multiply b times 10 enough times so that the repeating parts cancel each other in the subtraction.
+The same trick works though: we multiply b by such power of ten that the repeating parts cancel each other in the subtraction.

 Practice a little: Can you convert these decimals into fractions by using the same idea?|

-After all this discussion about terminating decimal numbers and repeating decimal numbers we can then announce that the NON-repeating NON-terminating decimal numbers are exactly the IRRATIONAL NUMBERS.
-Continue reading about the irrational numbers
+We've been discussing terminating decimal numbers and repeating decimal numbers.
+Guess what?
+NON-repeating and NON-terminating decimal numbers are the IRRATIONAL NUMBERS.

 About Rational Numbers